-You’ve got a car, but no-one says you need to drive it everywhere you go.
+You’ve got a car, but no one says you need to drive it everywhere you go.
 If you’re automatically getting behind the wheel every time you leave the house, then you might want to consider looking at changing your habits.
-It’s possible that you could significantly reduce the amount of money you spend on gasoline and parking just by opting to take public transport every now and again.
-Or you could take the really crazy option, and use your legs to get from A to B.
+It’s possible that you could significantly reduce the amount of money you spend on gasoline and parking just by opting to take public transport now and again.
+Or you could take the crazy option and use your legs to get from A to B.

 Poor Driving Habits

 Of course, this won’t always be an option.
 If you’re going somewhere away from downtown or taking a long trip, then you’d got to get behind the wheel.
 However, it’s still possible that you’re spending more money than necessary.
 Not all car journeys cost the same!
 It’s all about the MPG.
-If you’re driving in a way that promotes good MPG, then you’ll be visiting the gas pump much less than other drivers, and you’ll save big money, especially when it’s spread over the course of a year.
-So if you’ve just been driving, however, feels right, look at changing your driving to a style that’ll save you more money.
+If you’re driving in a way that promotes good MPG, then you’ll be visiting the gas pump much less than other drivers, and you’ll save big money, especially when it’s spread over a year.
+So if you’ve just been driving, possibly incorrectly, look at changing your driving to a style that’ll save you more money.

 Involved in an Incident

-You could have the best driving practices, inexpensive insurance, and a reliable car that never breaks down, and still end up in financial difficulties because of your car.
-If you’re involved in an accident, then you might find that you’re unable to work, have expensive medical bills, and also have to pay some expenses to get your car back on the road.
+You could have the best driving practices, inexpensive insurance, and a reliable car that never breaks down and still end up in financial difficulties because of your vehicle.
+If you’re involved in an accident, you might find that you’re unable to work, have expensive medical bills, and have to pay some expenses to get your car back on the road.
 But if it wasn’t your fault, then why should you end up in financial trouble?
-Instead, look at accident injury attorneys legal solutions, and get the compensation that you deserve.
+Instead, look at accident injury attorneys’ legal solutions, and get the compensation that you deserve.
 You don’t have to be out of pocket just because someone else made a mistake in their vehicle.
 Always fight for justice.

 Bad Buying Decisions

-The companies who advertise cars do a terrific job.
-They can convince people who already have an entirely functional car that it’s a good idea to upgrade to a newer model.
-While there’s nothing wrong with buying a new car, it’s important that you factor in just how much this will affect how much your car is going to cost you.
-If you are going to invest in a new vehicle, then make sure you’re doing some research on the depreciation values.
-Some cars lose their value much faster than other cars, which will make a big difference when it comes to selling it in the future.
+The companies who advertise cars do a terrific job, and they can convince people who already have an entirely functional car that it’s a good idea to upgrade to a newer model.
+While there’s nothing wrong with buying a new car, you must factor in just how much this will affect how much your car is going to cost you.
+If you are going to invest in a new vehicle, make sure you research the depreciation values.
+Some cars lose their value much faster than other cars, which will make a big difference in selling them in the future.

 How To Lower Costs